Last Updated: February 1, 2019

 One of the most controversial issues when it comes to motorcycle safety is lane splitting.
 No matter what your stance is on the subject, one thing is clear – lane splitting is not legal in Washington state.

 Lane splitting is riding a bicycle or motorcycle between lanes or rows of slow moving or stopped traffic moving in the same direction.
 The practice is sometimes called lane sharing, white-lining, filtering or stripe-riding.
 Lane splitting can save motorcyclists time, allowing them to bypass heavy traffic.

 Illegal lane splitting in Washington state carries a $136 fine.
-Depending on how erratic the driving is or if there’s a passenger, motorcyclists could be charged with reckless driving, illegal passing, endangering others, and so on.
+Depending on how erratic the driving is or if the motorcycle is also carrying a passenger, motorcyclists could be charged with reckless driving, illegal passing, endangering others, and so on.
 But most importantly, lane splitting also increases the risk of a motorcycle accident.